 *Note: if you have a tablet, you only need one device.

 On your computer or tablet, open the OzoBlockly editor at ozoblockly.com/editor.
-Select OzoBlockly’s Evo setting in the upper left corner and select a Mode from 1 through 4.
+Select OzoBlockly’s Evo setting at the top of the left sidebar and select a Mode from 1 through 4.
 Mode 1 is for beginners; Modes 2 through 4 are for intermediate to advanced coders.
-Next, click the icon in the upper right corner and sign in to your Evo account.
+Next, click the icon in the right sidebar and sign in to your Evo account.
 This is the same username and password you use to sign in to the Evo app.
 Signing in will open the Profile panel.

 In the OzoBlockly editor’s Profile panel, you’ll see a section called My Programs.
 In that section are six sample Evo programs, from Fashion Runway to Color Match.
 Click on a program to see the blocks of code that make it work.
 You’ll find the same My Programs section in the Evo app, in Play > OzoBlockly.
 In the app, tapping on one of the programs will run it and you’ll be able to see Evo’s behavior change.
 Just make sure you’re connected to your Evo.
 Here’s a guide to each of the six sample programs: